Malax/validate-redux-form/README.md

 created the actual validation functions for you with custom error messages and parameters.

 To make it easy to implement your own, *validate-redux-form* ships with the `validatorFromFunction` function.
-It takes another function `any => boolean` and returns the validator functions for you.
+It takes another function `any => boolean` and builds the validator function for you.

 ```javascript
 import { validatorFromFunction } from 'validate-redux-form'